MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Compute/v1.3.4/Set-AzureRMVMSqlServerExtension.md

 ```

 This command gets a virtual machine named VirtualMachine08 on Service03, and then passes it to the current cmdlet.
-The command disables ssNoVersion virtual machine extension on that virtual machine.
+The command disables SQL Server virtual machine extension on that virtual machine.

 ### Example 4: Uninstall a SQL Server extension on a specific virtual machine
 ```